-On this regard it is applicable what is stated in point 16.
+In this regard it is applicable what is stated in point 16.

-32. Details of the Independent Members of the Audit Committee
+32. Details of the Members of the Audit Committee, Which are Considered to be Independent Pursuant to Art.
+414/5 CSC

 Each member of the Audit Committee complies with the rules of incompatibility laid down in paragraph 1 of Article 414-A CCC, except that provided for in sub-paragraph b).
 Sérgio Tavares Rebelo and Clara Streit comply with the independence criteria foreseen in Article 414, number 5 CCC.
 See point 18 concerning Hans Eggerstedt.